Nadyaabc/rsschool-cv/cv.md

 - **LinkedIn** : [Nadzeya Zhohla](https://by.linkedin.com/in/nadzeya-zhohla-ba4874271)

 ### Summary
-I am currently a second year student at Belarusian State University of Informatics and Radioelectronics.
+I am currently a third year student at Belarusian State University of Informatics and Radioelectronics.
 My goal is to become a software developer.
 I am interested in Java and Back-End development